opengisch/QgisModelBaker/docs/background_info/oid_tid_generator.md

 If you want to have the `t_ili_tid` exposed to the form, you can select ***Show***.

 If you need a counter in the expressions, you can use the `t_id` field, that has a schema-wide sequence counting up.
-This sequence can be reset as well by the user, but be carefull not to set it lower than already existing `t_id`s in your project.
+This sequence can be reset as well by the user, but be careful not to set it lower than already existing `t_id`s in your project.
 See below the [limitations](#limitations).

 ### Limitations